Ball State University Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2021 analysis, Ball State is ranked #536 out of 1,715 schools in the nation that were analyzed for overall quality.
+Ball State is ranked #539 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.

 Is It Hard to Get Into Ball State?